-#1: A control and switching unit can be turned off by the Inactivate operation from the system operation panel or by entering a command from the operation terminal.
+#1: A basic switching unit can be turned off by the Inactivate operation from the system operation panel or by entering a command from the operation terminal.
+Note that immediately after the Inactivate operation is performed for the basic switching unit in the active system, the ACTIVE LED might be lit even if the STATUS LED is turned off.
+While the ACTIVE LED is lit, the basic switching unit is running.